 The Taskforce has more than 60 operator groups as members from all over the world.
 The GSMA and the Taskforce are working together to spur the mobile industry towards net-zero carbon emissions by 2050.
 The aim of the Taskforce is to gain support from governments and stakeholders on the climate policy frameworks and advocacy in transitioning to net-zero.
-The Taskforce also shares best practices and promotes thought leadership and research on how mobile technologies can drive climate mitigation and adaptation.
+The Taskforce also shares best practices and promotes thought leadership and research on how mobile create a positive impact on the technologies can drive climate mitigation and adaptation.